ibm-cloud-docs/account/faqs-account.md

 {: #whatisliteplan}
 {: faq}

 A Lite plan is a free quota-based service plan.
 You can use a service's Lite plan to build an app without incurring any charges.
 A Lite plan might be offered on a monthly cycle that is renewed each month or on a one-off usage basis.
 Lite pricing plans are available with all account types.
 You can have one instance of a Lite plan for each service.
-For more information about Lite accounts, see [Account types](/docs/account?topic=account-accounts).
+For more information about Lite accounts, see [Account types](/docs/account?topic=account-liteaccount).

 ## How many apps can I build?
 {: #howmanyapps}
 {: faq}

+There's no limit to the number of apps you can build in a Pay-As-You-Go or Subscription account.

-In a Lite account, your apps have up to 256 MB of instantaneous runtime memory.
+In Lite accounts created before 12 August 2021, your apps have up to 256 MB of instantaneous runtime memory.
 You can deploy apps until you use the available Lite account allowance.
 If you need more memory, upgrade to a billable account to get 512 MB of free instantaneous runtime memory and pay only for what you use over that limit.
-There's no limit to the number of apps you can build in a Pay-As-You-Go or Subscription account.

 ## What happens when my Lite plan instance reaches the monthly quota?
 {: #monthlyquota}